cyprusrust/CyprusRust/posts/2025-05-31-self-referential-structs-rust.md

 });
 ```

-This will not only ensure that the compiler will prevent automatic moving of data like the ownership change, but also prevent user operations like `mem::replace` to ensure the stability of the address.
+This will not only ensure that the compiler will prevent automatic moving of data like the ownership change, but also prevent user operations like `mem::replace`.

-As you might have noticed, not only we are using `Box::pin` to wrap our struct, but we also added a new field containing a `PhantomPinned` marker.
+As you might have noticed, not only are we using `Box::pin` to wrap our struct, but we also added a new field containing a `PhantomPinned` marker.

-When a struct is marked with `PhantomPinned`, the Rust compiler opts out of the auto trait `Unpin`, a trait that allows unpinning of the data from the compiler when necessary.
-This means that the memory might become movable again, and this would break our example.
+This is due to an auto trait called `Unpin`.
+Auto traits are traits that are implemented for all the types unless explicitly opted out.
+If a type implements `Unpin` you will be able to use operations like `mem::replace` on it even if the type is pinned.

-The reason why there is automatic unpinning of the data is that it alleviates the reduced ergonomics of APIs that require the use of `Pin` for soundness for some types, but which also want to be used by other types that don’t care about pinning.
-So here we're saying: we don't want to move this data again.
+The reason for having all the types be automatically `Unpin` is to alleviate the reduced ergonomics of APIs that require the use of `Pin` for soundness for some types, but which also want to be used by other types that don’t care about pinning.
+This way from the user perspective, those types will behave as if they were not pinned in the first place.

+That's not what we want for the example above, so we're opting out of `Unpin` by adding the `_pin: PhantomPinned` marker trait.
+Every type with this marker trait will not implement `Unpin` by default.

 ### Unexpressible lifetimes